steqeq/0000/docs/understand/cmake_packages.rst

 Source code written in the HIP dialect of C++ typically use the `.hip` extension.
 When the HIP CMake language is enabled, it will automatically associate such source files with the HIP toolchain being used.
-Because HIP itself relies on a C++ Standard Template Library (among other C++ toolchain fragments), enabling the C++ language is also recommended.

 ::

     cmake_minimum_required(VERSION 3.21) # enable_language(HIP)
     cmake_policy(VERSION 3.21...3.27)
-    project(MyProj LANGUAGES CXX HIP)
+    project(MyProj LANGUAGES HIP)
     add_executable(MyApp Main.hip)

 CMake itself only hosts part of the HIP language support, such as defining